Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: LAGO Notation and Assumptions

-\begin{assumption} Every centre $j$ contributes to more than one stage $k$. \end{assumption} Assumption \ref{asspContributeMoreThanOnce} is needed for the fixed effects $\gamma_j$ to be identified because $\B_A^{\top}\Bolda$ can be absorbed into $\gamma_j$ unless the centre implements different intervention packages across stages, analogously to how a fixed individual effect in panel regression cannot be identified without repeated observations \citep{hausman1981panel}.
+Assumption \ref{asspContributeMoreThanOnce} is needed for the fixed effects $\gamma_j$ to be identified because $\B_A^{\top}\Bolda$ can be absorbed into $\gamma_j$ unless the center implements different intervention packages across stages, analogously to how a fixed individual effect in panel regression cannot be identified without repeated observations \citep{hausman1981panel}.